 During this period recruits will be issued their uniforms and other Sea Bag items.

-Contact the Commanding Officer at any time during the enrollment process if you have any questions or problems.
+Contact the Admin Officers at any time during the enrollment process if you have any questions or problems.
 We are here to help you and hope to see you drilling with the unit soon.

 Use the New Cadet Checklist to ensure all items of the enrollment process are completed.